sealfur/sealfur-com/src/index.md

 ## Why does it look this way?

 There is no CSS defining the styles.
 Everything you see will be based on your own default preferences in your browser.
-It will be that way until I get the code working properly.
+It will be that way until I get things working properly in terms of templating for pages and blog posts.

 ## Principals for this site